Customizing Your Project

 How It All Works Together

-This happens automatically - you just open the project in VS Code.
+This happens automatically — open the project in VS Code and click "Reopen in Container".